lineartimer/WebAppStarterPack/doc/notes.md

 - It's like a Container App but it's optimized for event-driven applications
 - It's very cost-efficient
-- Triggers srart the function (e.g. HTTP requests or timers) and they may have input data
+- Triggers (e.g. HTTP requests or timers) srart the function and they may have input data

 ## Network

 Zero trust architecture is a security strategy.
 The principle is that users and devices should not be trusted by default, even if they are connected to a corporate network.
 It ensures least privilege access to only explicitly-authorized resources.
 The traditional approach by trusting users and devices within a network is commonly not sufficient in the complex environment of a corporate network.
-The zero trust approach moves away from trust-by-default to trust-by-exception.
+The zero trust approach moves from trust-by-default to trust-by-exception.

 Microsoft is making Security Defaults (preconfigured security settings) available to everyone to ensure that all organizations have at least a basic level of security enabled at no extra cost.
 99.9% of common identity-related attacks are stopped by using multifactor authentication.

 ### Admin

-To manage users, go to Microsoft Entry ID -> Users
+To manage users, go to Microsoft Entra ID -> Users

 To assign roles to a subscription, go to the subscription and under Access Control (IAM) -> Role assignments you can list roles assigned to users or service principals.